-ADVERSE REACTIONS:

-In a clinical field effectiveness study, two hundred thirty-seven horses (120 Zycosan and 117 saline control) were evaluated for field safety (see Effectiveness).
+ADVERSE REACTIONS: In a clinical field effectiveness study, two hundred thirty-seven horses (120 Zycosan and 117 saline control) were evaluated for field safety (see Effectiveness).
 All doses of Zycosan were administered in the neck muscle.

-levaluated for instance (act in the reactions were the most frequently reported adverse reactions during the study.
+Injection site reactions were the most frequently reported adverse reactions during the study.
 Injection site reactions were associated with clinicopathology changes in some cases.
-Other adverse reactions reported in more than one horse were prolongation of coagulation parameters (activated partial thromboplastin time (aPTT) and prothrombin time (PTT), letharqy, behavior changes, and colic.
+Other adverse reactions reported in more than one horse were prolongation of coagulation parameters (activated partial thromboplastin time (aPTT) and prothrombin time (PTI), lethargy, behavior changes, and colic.
 Adverse reactions are summarized in Table 1.
 Horses may have experienced more than one of the observed adverse reactions.